These are the best pre-Black Friday deals on AirPods right now

 *Dropped to $115 during Prime Day, but Walmart has announced $99 price starting Nov.
 4.

 With Black Friday just around the corner, big sales are getting ready to start -- or have even already started -- at retail giants like Home Depot and Best Buy.
-And Walmart has already thrown down the gauntlet with major early Black Friday sales starting Nov.
+And Walmart has already thrown down the gauntlet with major early Black Friday sales starting at 4 p.m.
+PT on Nov.
 4, including the baseline AirPods for $99.
 That beats the earliest price we've seen by $16.
+Best Buy and Costco, meanwhile, has already beaten Walmart to the punch by offering them for $100.

 Now, we can't guarantee that you'll see better prices than those between now and the end of the year.
 But the moral of the story is that you shouldn't pay full price -- the Apple Store price -- for any Apple headphones right now.